thirdy/wts/qic/README.txt

-To run WTS, you'll need:
+To run QIC, you'll need:

 1. Java installed.
 Go to https://www.java.com/ to download the latest version of Java.
 2. AHK installed.
 Go to http://ahkscript.org/ to download the latest version of AutoHotkey.